ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 - static void getMetaData(string filePath, out string[] key, out string[] value):
 	Get all meta data key-value pairs.

+- static void loadVideoThumb(GameObject obj, string filePath, float time):
+	Load video thumbnail of given time.
+This API is synchronized so that it may block main thread.
+	You can use normal decoding process to leverage the asynchronized decoding.

 Tools and sample implement:
 - UVSphere.cs:
 	Generate custom resolution UV-Sphere.
 It is useful for 360 video player.